mengiefen/TDD-Ruby-Project/README.md

 # Ruby TDD Project

-This project is demo project intended to exercise unit testing using Rspec, Rspec unit tests with mocks, and the TDD concept.
+This project is a demo project intended to exercise unit testing using Rspec, Rspec unit tests with mocks, and the TDD concept.
-In this project, two methods namely `factorial` and `reverse` are implemented with in the `Solver` class.
+In this project, three methods namely `factorial`, `fizzbuzz and `reverse` are implemented.
 The resulting implementation is based on the the test driven development(TDD) approach.

 ## Built with